- Prospective Students

 *Extra units may be added to your degree if you don't have these courses.

 A bachelor's degree equivalent to a 4-year U.S. undergraduate degree from an accredited institution (regardless of field or major) is required prior to enrolling in the graduate programs.
-As such, applicants are not required to have earned their baccalaureate degree when applying but must earn their degree prior to enrolling in the program.
+As such, applicants are not required to have earned their baccalaureate degree when applying, but must earn their degree prior to enrolling in the program.
 Please submit your application before requesting official transcripts be sent.

 For applicants who received degrees from institutions outside the U.S., please click here for a list of minimum education requirements by country.